darcydjr/anvil/SOFTWARE_DEVELOPMENT_PLAN.md

 **For Discovery (Documentation Only):**
 ```
-Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md and perform DISCOVERY ONLY on this project.
-Create specifications documentation but DO NOT implement anything.
+Claude, stay strictly within your current working directory and its subdirectories.
+Read the SOFTWARE_DEVELOPMENT_PLAN.md, perform DISCOVERY within this boundary only, and create specifications documentation without IMPLEMENTING anything.
+No parent directory access allowed.
+STOP IMMEDIATELY if you attempt to read files outside the current directory tree.
 ```

 **For Implementation (After Discovery Complete):**
 ```
-Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md (following the development plan exactly) and develop the application  specified in the specifications folder.
+Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md in the specifications folder (following the development plan exactly) and develop the application which is specified in the specifications folder.

 ```